saucelabs/sauce-docs/docs/dev/api/api-testing.md

 <details><summary><span className="api put">PUT</span><code>/api-testing/rest/v4/&#123;hookId&#125;/tests</code></summary>
 <p/>

-Uploads a new test or modifies the test if it already exists.
+Uploads a new test, which you need to provide in the Request Body, to the Sauce Labs API Testing cloud.
+You can also use this method to modify (overwrite) an existing test.

 #### Parameters